ta4j/ta4j-wiki/Forecast-State-Estimation.md

 Forecast<Num> forecast = Forecast.ofSummary(
         decisionIndex,
         horizon,
-        calibrationObservationCount,
+        representedDistributionValueCount,
         mean,
         median,
         standardDeviation,
         quantiles);
 ```

-The factory creates a stable forecast, requires a positive represented sample or observation count, validates probabilities in `[0, 1]`, sorts quantiles, and copies the map.
+The factory creates a stable forecast, requires a positive count of represented distribution values, validates finite numeric summary fields and non-negative standard deviation, validates probabilities in `[0, 1]`, sorts quantiles, and copies the map.
+Weighted models report represented neighbors, bootstrap models report draws, conformal wrappers preserve the base forecast count, and an analytic single-model summary reports `1`.
+Training and calibration observation counts are model metadata and must not be placed in `Forecast.sampleCount()`.

 Use `Forecast.ofSamples(...)` when real samples exist; it calculates the summary for you.
-Use `Forecast.unstable(...)` when the model is not ready.
+Use `Forecast.unstable(...)` when the model is not ready or any numeric summary value is unavailable.
+Finite high-precision `Num` values remain valid even when their primitive `doubleValue()` would overflow because summary validation stays in the `Num` domain.

 ## Operator checklist

 - Set strategy unstable bars from the complete projection pipeline, not only the state estimator.
 - Inspect `observationCount()` when diagnosing warm-up or reset behavior.
+- Treat `sampleCount()` as distribution provenance, not estimator training metadata.
 - Keep feature order and scaling stable across research, replay, and production.
 - Treat forecasts as estimates rather than targets or guarantees.
 - Reject non-finite source data instead of allowing it to contaminate cached state.